aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 The naive encoding approach (as seen on the left side of the image below) involves splitting the text a priori using sentences, paragraphs, or maximum length limits.
 Afterward, an embedding model is applied to each resulting chunk.
 To generate a single embedding for each chunk, many models use mean pooling on token-level embeddings, producing a single embedding vector.
 You can see an example in the [OpenAI CookBook](https://cookbook.openai.com/examples/embedding_long_inputs).

 In some cases, it may be useful to split chunks at paragraph or sentence boundaries to better preserve the meaning of the text.

-Another approach is to chunk the text with some overlap between the segments, a strategy implemented by Langchain.
+This method has been implemented in Langchain using the function `RecursiveCharacterTextSplitter`.
+Often, we can also chunk the text with some overlap between the segments to preserve context before and after each chunk.

 ## Late chuncking from Jina AI